tHeStRyNg/tornado/README.md

 This module generates highly optimized Web Assembly modules for the low level cryptographic primitives.
 - SnarkJS  --> https://github.com/iden3/snarkjs
 This is a JavaScript and Pure Web Assembly implementation of zkSNARK and PLONK schemes.
 It uses the Groth16 Protocol (3 point only and 3 pairings), PLONK and FFLONK.

+#### Custom Configuration
+ For RPC you can use any network (ETH, POLY, etc) RPC for your anonymyty.
+ We are currently running the service cross https://cloudflare-eth.com ^_^.

+ Enjoy !!!